 How does Camp compare to other LGBTQ+ vacations?

 On top of all this, Camp also comes with a bonus that few other queer vacations can offer that’s nearly impossible to put a price on: you’ll be part of an amazingly warm & welcoming community of LGBTQ+ people from around the world.
-Living communally in those rustic cabins and playing, eating, laughing, and dancing with the same 200+ people of all ages and gender identities from a range of socioeconomic backgrounds for a full week — not just a few days — is largely responsible for the deep connections that are such an integral part of the Camp experience.
+Living communally in group cabins and playing, eating, laughing, and dancing with the same 200+ people of all ages and gender identities from a range of socioeconomic backgrounds for a full week — not just a few days — is largely responsible for the deep connections that are such an integral part of the Camp experience.

-Of course, it’s possible to pay even less than $1825 for your vacation at Camp.
-About half the people who attend each summer take advantage of our Staff program and pay as little as $400 for the week, exchanging hours worked during the week for a reduction in their fees.
+Of course, it’s possible to pay even less than $1975 for your vacation at Camp.
+About half the people who attend each summer take advantage of our Staff program and pay as little as $475 for the week, exchanging hours worked during the week for a reduction in their fees.
 This is our version of a sliding scale which we can often combine with additional assistance from our Campership Fund to make Camp affordable for most people.

 How much extra money will I need?